 Equal Opportunities This section is optional however the British Academy would greatly appreciate it if you can complete the details to assist us in our diversity monitoring.
 The British Academy is committed to its policy of Equal Opportunity in the provision of its grants and awards.
 Please help us to monitor the effectiveness of this policy by providing information concerning your age, gender, ethnic origin and disabilities (if any).
-This information will be kept separately from the rest of your application and will not be seen by those involved in making decisions in the selection process, including referees etc. Date of Birth To select a date in the past using the calendar feature, click on the month and year in between the two arrows at the top of the box.
+To select a date in the past using the calendar feature, click on the month and year in between the two arrows at the top of the box.
 To change the year keep clicking on the box - a second click will produce a decade.
 Use the arrows to move back or forward in time.
 To change the month, a second box will appear where you can select the month you wish and then you can type the year you require in the box provided.
 Click on the date and the calendar will take you to the month and year you have selected where you can select the relevant date for display.